FAQs

 Once’s curriculum always introduces the “short sound” associated with a vowel before its “long sound,” with the exception of e.
 This is because the long e sound in our specialized orthography allows students to decode many words far earlier than they would otherwise be able to, and that allows them to begin developing their blending, fluency, vocabulary, comprehension, and syntactic awareness before they have even finished learning all of their sound-symbol correspondences.

-The specialized orthography that Once uses, renders the long e sound in a way that is easily distinguishable from its short-sound counterpart.
+The specialized orthography that Once uses renders the long e sound in a way that is easily distinguishable from its short-sound counterpart.

-A long-e sound in Once’s specialized orthography:
+A long-e sound in Once’s specialized orthography looks like this:

 Schools using Once do not report any confusion when students learn the long e sound in Once while learning the short e sound in the classroom.